samuelmeuli/samuelmeuli.com/content/blog/2019-04-09-publishing-an-electron-app-on-the-mac-app-store.md

 ---
 title: Publishing an Electron App on the Mac App Store
 date: 2019-04-09
-categories: [Guide, JavaScript, Electron, macOS]
+categories: [Tutorials, JavaScript, Electron, macOS]
 ---

 Having your Electron app on the Mac App Store makes it simpler for users to discover and download your app.
 This guide explains how to get your app listed.